-How regularly you should install new air filters may depend on the following:
+How regularly you have to exchange your air filters could depend on the following:

-- Air filter kind
+- Air filter type

-- Complete indoor air quality
+- Overall indoor air quality

-- Number of pets
+- Quantity of pets

 - Household size